Tbbaby/cikm17-NNCF/README.md

 06: Evaluation of model

-Python version: 2.7.3, Keras version：2.1.5, Tensorflow: 1.6.0.

-Note: the python files are independent to make our project more flexible and extensible.
+The python files are independent to make our project more flexible and extensible.
 You can tuning parameters and run the corresponding python file that you need.

+## Requirement
+Python version: 2.7.3

+Keras version：2.1.5

+Tensorflow: 1.6.0.

+## Please cite our paper if you use this code in your own work:

+@inproceedings{bai2017neural,
+  title={A neural collaborative filtering model with interaction-based neighborhood}, author={Bai, Ting and Wen, Ji-Rong and Zhang, Jun and Zhao, Wayne Xin}, booktitle={Proceedings of the 2017 ACM on Conference on Information and Knowledge Management}, pages={1979--1982}, year={2017}, organization={ACM}
+}